Your complete guide to credit cards in Ireland

 Each card provider has different eligibility criteria, but the basic requirements are:

 - A permanent resident of the Republic of Ireland

 - In receipt of a regular income for over six months

 - Pass an eligibility and credit check

-Can I get a credit card if I have bad credit?
+Can you get a credit card with bad credit?

 Some lenders do accept borrowers with bad credit, but you will likely pay a higher interest rate, so borrowing will be more expensive.

 Having a history of unpaid loans, late payments or a poor credit score will make it more difficult to get a credit card, but a specialist lender may be able to help.
 Different lenders have their own criteria for approving credit; some are more stringent than others.